Today's Articles

 He ran for a seat on the county Democratic executive committee in 1954 and questioned candidates for the Montgomery City Commission on their position on civil rights issues the following year.
 At that same time, Nixon and members of the Women's Political Council began looking for a way to challenge the discriminatory seating practices on Montgomery's buses that a local ordinance required.

 He rejected several potential plaintiffs–one because she appeared to lack the fortitude to see the case through, another because she was an unwed mother, and a third because her father had drinking problems before Rosa Parks, the elected secretary of the Montgomery NAACP, was arrested on December 1, 1955.
 Nixon went to bail her out after a family friend called to tell him she had been arrested.
-Nixon felt certain, based on his years of working with Parks, that she was the ideal candidate to challenge the discriminatory seating policy; even so, Nixon had to persuade Parks to lead the fight and only succeeded in doing so after she conferred with her mother and husband.
+Based on his years of working with Parks, Nixon felt certain that she was the ideal candidate to challenge the discriminatory seating policy; even so, Nixon had to persuade Parks to lead the fight and only succeeded after she conferred with her mother and husband.
 Nixon arranged for Clifford Durr, a local white lawyer, to represent her.
 Nixon then called several local ministers to organize support for the boycott; the third one he called was a relatively young and newly arrived minister, Martin Luther King Jr., who asked for time to think about it.

 By the time King called back, Nixon informed him that the meeting had already been arranged to meet at his church.
 Nixon, who could not attend because work took him out of town, took precautions to see that no one was elected to lead the campaign until he returned.
 On his return, he met with Rev. Ralph David Abernathy and Rev. E.N.
 French to plan the program for the next meeting.
 Between them, they came up with a list of demands, a name for the organization, the Montgomery Improvement Association (MIA), and a President, Dr. King.